To make a text post, simply open a new text post form and type to your heart's content.

 In the app, you can highlight some text to bring up formatting tools (like bold, italic, and strikethrough) once you’ve added some text to the body of a text post.

 - To change text style or create a list, press the Aa icon to cycle through the available options.
+If you highlight text that you've entered, you can choose a pretty color for that text.

 - To add a hyperlink, type some text in the post, highlight the text, tap the button that looks like links in a chain, type or paste a URL, and press Add Link.